 Key Points

-• Neural MRI (Model Resonance Imaging): An open-source diagnostic toolkit mapping five medical neuroimaging modalities to corresponding AI interpretability techniques; validated on four clinical cases showcasing imaging, comparison, localization, and prediction.
+- Neural MRI (Model Resonance Imaging): An open-source diagnostic toolkit that maps five neuroimaging modalities (structural/T1, weight-distribution/T2, functional/fMRI, tractography/DTI, anomaly/FLAIR) to corresponding interpretability techniques.
+Validated through four progressive clinical case studies demonstrating imaging, comparison, localization, and predictive capability.

 Data & Methods